 Samsung has been the only company, one of the largest in the smartphone market, to avoid the tendency to include a “notch” at the top of the smartphone screen of their devices.
-The company in 2018 continued to choose to reduce the screen frame but leave the necessary space to include the front camera and sensors.
+The company 2018 continued to choose to reduce the screen frame but left the necessary space to include the front camera and sensors.

 However, in their desire to make the front of their smartphones just a big screen, they would have opted for what seems to be the trend that will replace the notch: a hole in the screen.
-In addition, according to Evan Blass’s tweet, the device is expected to feature a reverse wireless charging setup, similar to the one found in the Huawei Mate 20 Pro, which could charge another wireless-charging compatible device such as smartphone and watches through its battery.
+In addition, according to Evan Blass’s tweet, the device is expected to feature a reverse wireless charging setup, similar to the one found in the Huawei Mate 20 Pro, which could charge another wireless-charging compatible device such as smartphones and watches through its battery.

 Evan Blass has filtered the first real image of the Galaxy S10, revealing what the standard model will be like (taking into account that it will have several versions).
 By including the hole for the selfie camera, Samsung has been able to almost completely reduce the size of the bezels in the front of the device.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The goal in the future for many manufacturers could be to incorporate the camera under the screen, but while that technology hasn’t arrived yet and is perfected, the hole seems to be the replacement of the “notch”.